habitat-sh/habitat/www/source/docs/run-packages-overview.html.md

 - [Configuration updates](/docs/run-packages-apply-config-updates): Learn how to apply configuration updates to multiple services in a service group.
 - [Upload files](/docs/run-packages-upload-files): Learn how to upload files to multiple services in a service group.
 - [Security](/docs/run-packages-security): Describes how to encrypt communication between supervisors, and between users and service groups.
 - [Binding](/docs/run-packages-binding): Learn how to bind to unknown service group names at runtime.
 - [Update strategy](/docs/run-packages-update-strategy): Describes how the supervisor and its peers within a service group should respond when a new version of a package is available.
 - [Run multiple packages](/docs/run-packages-director): Learn about the director and how to use it to start up multiple services on the same machine.
-- [Export packages](/docs/run-packages-export): Learn how to export packages into multiple external, immutable runtime formats.
+- [Export packages](/docs/run-packages-export): Learn how to export packages into multiple external, immutable runtime formats and work with container cluster managers like Kubernetes and Mesos.
 - [Monitor services through the HTTP API](/docs/run-packages-monitoring): Discover how to use the HTTP API to retrieve census, status, and health information from your running services.